-See the New World Encyclopedia entry on the famous sportswriter, and listen here to the 55 minute “They Knew Grantland Rice” episode of “Biographies in Sound.”
+See the New World Encyclopedia entry on the famous sportswriter, and listen here to the 55 minute “They Knew Grantland Rice” episode of “Biography in Sound.”

 (Note: The audio file begins with a Kool cigarettes commercial and five-minute 1956 newscast.)
 The narrator is another sportscaster, Tom Manning.